Gujranwala

-Gujranwala is now Pakistan's third largest industrial centre after Karachi and Faisalabad, and contributes 5% to 9% of Pakistan's national GDP.
+Gujranwala is Pakistan's third largest industrial centre after Karachi and Faisalabad, and contributes 5% to 9% to Pakistan's national GDP.
 The city is part of a network of large urban centres in north-east Punjab province that forms one of Pakistan's mostly highly industrialized regions.
 Along with the nearby cities of Sialkot and Gujrat, Gujranwala forms part of the so-called "Golden Triangle" of industrial cities with export-oriented economies.

 Etymology

-Gujranwala's name means "Abode of the Gujjars" in Punjabi, and was named after the Gujjar tribe that live in northern Punjab.
+Gujranwala's name means "abode of the Gujjars" in Punjabi, and was named after the Gujjar tribe that live in northern Punjab.
 One local narrative suggests that the town was named after a Gujjar, Choudhry Gujjar, owner of the town's Persian wheel that supplied water to the town.
 Evidence suggests, however, that the city derives its name from Serai Gujran (meaning "inn of Gujjars"), a village once located near what is now Gujranwala's Khiyali Gate.

 History

 Founding

 Gujranwala was founded by Gurjars in the eighteenth century however the exact origins of Gujranwala are unclear.
-Unlike the ancient nearby cities of Sialkot and Lahore, Gujranwala is a relatively modern city.
+Unlike the nearby ancient cities of Sialkot and Lahore, Gujranwala is a relatively modern city.
 It may have been established as a village in the middle of the 16th century.
-Locals traditionally believe that Gujranwala's original name was Khanpur Sansi, though recent scholarship suggests that the village was possibly Serai Gujran instead - a village once located near what is now Gujranwala's Khiyali Gate that was mentioned by several sources during the 18th-century invasion of Ahmad Shah Abdali.
+Locals traditionally believe that Gujranwala's original name was Khanpur Sansi, though recent scholarship suggests that the village was possibly Serai Gujran instead – a village once located near what is now Gujranwala's Khiyali Gate that was mentioned by several sources during the 18th-century invasion of Ahmad Shah Abdali.